deck/hummingbird/README.md

 # What is it?

-`LowMagic::Migrations` is a way to write SQL migrations in SQL, and provide some minimal tooling around running these migrations against a DB.
+`Hummingbird` is a way to write SQL migrations in SQL, and provide some minimal tooling around running these migrations against a DB.

 # Why is it?